SolardiaX/AWS-Auto-Tag/README.md

 The string expression use `Python` script pattern with python buildin `datetime`, `time`, `math` modules support.

 The original CloudTrail event is auto injected as `event` variable, and can be direct used in expression.
-This variable support python dict method and js dot style properties access.
+This variable support python dict method and js dot properties access style.

 ```py
 event.get('detail').get('eventTime')